Effective from 10th May 2024.

 The Society takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees and our recruitment partners in the proper performance of their duties.
 If you require further information regarding the Society’s policies please contact our Data Protection Officer.

 Access to your recruitment data is restricted to those who are part of the recruitment process.
-This includes members of HR, the interviewers involved in the recruitment process, managers in the business area with a vacancy, members of the Society’s Compliance function and IT staff if access to the data is necessary for the performance of their roles.
+This includes members of HR, the interviewers involved in the recruitment process, managers in the business area with a vacancy, members of the Society’s Compliance function and IT employees if access to the data is necessary for the performance of their roles.

 Where the Society engages third parties to process personal data on its behalf, it does so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.